-- Hold an AGM once in each calendar year, within 4 months of the end of the P&C Association's financial year, i.e. usually the P&C's financial year ends on 31st December, therefore the latest the P&C is able to hold its AGM is 30th April. - Maintain adequate financial records, showing transactions and financial position. - Present annual financial statements, audit or review to the AGM as required.
-Copies must be given to the Principal and to WACSSO. - Maintain a list of the names and addresses of the P&C Association's financial members and make this register available to members upon request. - Keep a copy of the P&C Association's rules (Constitution) and make these rules available to any member who requests them and to all new members. - Maintain a record of the names and addresses of office bearers and Executive committee members elected at the AGM and make this available to any member upon request.
-A copy of this information must also be given to the Principal of the school and WACSSO by April 30 each year. - Ensure the membership fee per person does not exceed \$1.00. - Ensure all profits are only to be expended for the benefit of students attending government schools in WA.
+- Hold an AGM once in each calendar year, within 4 months of the end of the P&C Association's financial year (i.e. if your P&C's financial year ends on 31st December, the latest your P&C can hold its AGM is 30th April). - Maintain adequate financial records, showing transactions and financial position. - Present annual financial statements, solvency statement, audit or review to the AGM as required.
+Copies must be given to the Principal and to WACSSO. - Maintain a Register of the names and addresses of the Association's financial members and make this Register available to members upon request. - Keep a copy of the P&C's rules (Constitution) and make these rules available to any member who requests them and to all new members. - Maintain a record of the names and addresses of Office Bearers and Executive Committee members elected at the AGM and make this available to any member upon request.
+A copy of this information must also be given to the Principal of the school and the Office Bearer list provided to WACSSO by 30th April each year. - Ensure each member pays a membership fee and that the fee per person does not exceed \$1.00. - Ensure all profits are only to be expended for the benefit of students attending government schools in WA.

-To meet legal requirements look out for the 'obligations checklist' provided within the annually supplied P&C Handbook, delivered to the school early each school year.
+To meet legal requirements look out for the 'obligations checklist' provided within the annually supplied WACSSO P&C Handbook.